buds-lab/the-building-data-genome-project/README.md

 [They created the time-series data benchmarking set](http://www.cs.ucr.edu/~eamonn/time_series_data/).
 This data set enables testing of new techniques on an assortment of real world data sets.
 For commerical buildings data, we are doing the same!

+## The need for Benchmarking Data Set for Non-residential Building Data Analytics

 ### Most of the existing building performance data science studies rely on each individual researcher creating their own methods, finding a case study data set and determining efficacy on their own.
 Not surprisingly, most of those researcher find positive, yet questionably meaningful results.

 ![old way](https://raw.githubusercontent.com/buds-lab/the-building-data-genome-project/master/figures/Oldway.png)